-- The Point Person may recommend to the Diocesan Bishop, and/or the Diocesan Bishop may request, that an Investigative Team be formed to investigate a complaint of sexual misconduct.
-Persons who have a substantial personal connection with or knowledge of a Complainant, Respondent, or vital witness, such that their judgment or objectivity may be impaired, or that there may be a reasonable apprehension of bias, will not be assigned to an Investigative Team and will be requested to recuse themselves if such an impairment or apprehension of bias becomes apparent after the investigation has begun. - The Investigative Team will be comprised of no fewer than three persons and will be responsible to conduct a full and fair investigation of the complaint in an impartial and unbiased fashion, and in accordance with the procedures set out in this policy.
-During the investigation, the Team will maintain open communication with the Point Person and be open to suggestions by the Point Person designed to enhance the completeness of the investigation.
-The Team will be responsible for the preparation of a report to the Point Person, which includes a detailed summary of the investigation, copies of statements taken, submissions received, their analysis and findings, and a conclusion as to whether the Complaint has been substantiated on a balance of probabilities.
-The report may also include recommendations, if appropriate. - The Investigative Team will treat the investigation as confidential and not to be disclosed except as provided for in the Diocesan Sexual Misconduct Policy or as required by law.
+- The Navigator may recommend to the Diocesan Bishop, and/or the Diocesan Bishop may request, that an Investigative Team be formed to investigate a complaint of sexual misconduct.
+Persons who have a substantial personal connection with or knowledge of a Complainant, Respondent, or vital witness, such that their judgment or objectivity may be impaired, or that there may be a reasonable apprehension of bias, will not be assigned to an Investigative Team and will be requested to recuse themselves if such an impairment or apprehension of bias becomes apparent after the investigation has begun.
+The Investigative Team will be appointed by the Diocesan Bishop (after consultation with the Executive Director and the Navigator). - The Investigative Team will be comprised of no fewer than three persons and will be responsible to conduct a full and fair investigation of the complaint in an impartial and unbiased fashion, and in accordance with the procedures set out in this policy.
+During the investigation, the Team will maintain open communication with the Navigator and be open to suggestions by the Navigator designed to enhance the completeness of the investigation.
+The Team will be responsible for the preparation of a report to the Navigator, which includes a detailed summary of the investigation, copies of statements taken, submissions received, their analysis and findings, and a conclusion as to whether the Complaint has been substantiated on a balance of probabilities.
+The report may also include recommendations, if appropriate.

+- The Investigative Team will treat the investigation as confidential and not to be disclosed except as provided for in the Diocesan Sexual Misconduct Policy or as required by law.